cliffnyendwe/pig-dice-game/README.md

 * Example Input : 1 (User rolls 1)
 * Example Output: 0 (11*0)
-* It becomes the next player's turn if the current user ROLLs a 1.
+* It becomes the next player's turn if the current user rolls a 1.

-* Example Input : Player 1 (Player One's turn before they rolls a one)
+* Example Input : Player One (Player One's turn before they rolls a one)
-* Example Output: Player 2 (Player Two's turn after Player One rolls a one)
+* Example Output: Player Two (Player Two's turn after Player One rolls a one)
-* It becomes the next player's turn if they decide to HOLD.
+* It becomes the next player's turn if they decide to hold.

-* Example Input : Player 2 taps HOLD during their turn
+* Example Input : Player Two taps HOLD during their turn
-* Example Output: Player 1 (It's now player one's turn)
+* Example Output: Player One (It's now player one's turn)
 * It adds the current players turn total to their total score if they tap HOLD

-* Example Input: Total Score = 0 Turn Total = 20 (Total Score and Turn Total before HOLDing)
+* Example Input: Total Score = 0 Turn Total = 20 (Total Score and Turn Total before holdig)
-* Example Output: Total Score = 20 Turn Total = 0 (Total Score and Turn Total after HOLDing)
+* Example Output: Total Score = 20 Turn Total = 0 (Total Score and Turn Total after holding)
 * When either player's total Score reaches 100, game is stopped and the winner is announced

-* Example Input : Player 2's Total Score = 100
+* Example Input : Player Two's Total Score = 100
-* Example Output: Player 2 Wins !!!
-Game Over
+* Example Output: Player Two CONGRATS,YOU WIN.
 * A new round of Pig Dice is started when either user taps NEW GAME, all scores are reset

-* Example Input : tap NEW GAME
+* Example Input : tap NEXT GAME
 * Example Output: Scores Reset, New Gam

 # Github-link